UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 	sudo apt-get build-dep libqt5webkit5
 	sudo apt-get install libudev-dev libinput-dev libts-dev libxcb-xinerama0-dev libxcb-xinerama0 gdbserver

-At this stage I made a backup of my SD card image using `Win32DiskImager` so that I can easily rever to this state if something later on broke the installation.
+At this stage I made a backup of my SD card image using `Win32DiskImager` so that I can easily revert to this state if something later on broke the installation.

 ### 2.7 Optional packages for multimedia (can be done later as well)

 You can install these packages if you want multimedia or bluetooth capability.

-I RECOMMEND SKIPPING THIS STEP FOR NOW AND COMPLETING IT LATER.
-I HAVE WRITTEN WHEN TO INSTALL THESE LIBRARIES AND THE PROCEDURE I FOLLOWED A FEW SECTIONS BELOW.
+**I recommend skipping this step for now and completing it later.
+I have specified when to install these libraries and the procedure I followed in section 4.5 below.**

 It should be noted that I initially had issues configuring my build of Qt with these packages installed.
 Initially I installed all these libraries in one go but ran into trouble later.
 I then installed them one-by-one in a specific order through trial-and-error and that seemed to resolve the issue.
 This is the order I installed them in: